Light Blue (fragrance): Light Blue Discover Volcano

 Inspired by an exploding volcanic island, Discover Vulcano is a 2014 limited edition men's fragrance that belongs to the woody-chypre olfactive family.
 This fragrance opens with intense top notes of Italian lemon with ginger, followed by the grassy undertones of cypress and lavender.
 Haitian vetiver, cedar wood, and the musky-amber scent of ambrox blend to provide the base notes.

 Light Blue Sunset in Salina

 The 2015 limited edition floral fragrance was inspired by the Mediterranean summer and its clear blue waters.
 Sunset in Salina opens with fresh vines and bright violet leaves, followed by yellow freesia, orange flower and jasmine.
 The base combines amber, cedarwood and white musk.

 Light Blue Swimming in Lipari

 For 2015, the limited edition for men was inspired by the Aeolian Islands (off the coast of Sicily) that feature a rugged volcanic archipelago surrounded by crystal waters.
 The fragrance opens with hints of sea salt enhanced by grapefruit while the heart combines mandarin and rosemary.
 Dry woods, ambergris and musky notes end the composition.

+25th anniversary relaunch

+In 2025, Dolce & Gabbana celebrated the 25th anniversary of Light Blue by relaunching the fragrance line.
+The original Light Blue and Light Blue Pour Homme Eau de Toilette fragrances were reformulated by their original perfumers, Olivier Cresp and Alberto Morillas, with updated compositions designed to improve longevity while preserving their original olfactory identity.
+The bottles were also redesigned with updated packaging featuring reduced plastic components and new metallic details.
+The relaunch was accompanied by a new advertising campaign directed by Gordon von Steiner and filmed in Capri, starring Vittoria Ceretti and Theo James.

+As part of the anniversary celebrations, Dolce & Gabbana also introduced Light Blue Capri In Love and Light Blue Capri In Love Pour Homme, two Eau de Parfum flankers inspired by the island of Capri.

+In 2026, the company expanded the collection with Light Blue Eau de Parfum and Light Blue Pour Homme Eau de Parfum, new concentrations of the original fragrances created by Olivier Cresp and Alberto Morillas.
+While preserving the Mediterranean character of the Eau de Toilette editions, the Eau de Parfum versions introduced new compositions with greater intensity and longevity.